-How To Replace the Flush Valve
+How To Replace the Fill Valve

 Caution: Please read our safety information before attempting any testing, maintenance or repairs.

-To replace the tank valve, remove the lid from the tank and set it carefully onto a towel.
+To replace the fill valve, remove the lid from the tank and set it carefully onto a towel.
 Vitreous china can easily scratch other surfaces, so the towel is highly recommended.
 Turn off the water supply at the valve behind the toilet, or at the main valve if the toilet doesn't have its own shut-off.
 Flush the toilet to drain the water out of the tank.
 Place a towel on the floor under the tank to catch any spillage.

 Inside the tank you will see a tall column with a float device connected to it.
 The valve is fastened through a hole at the bottom of the tank.
 Under the tank there is a large nut that secures the valve to the tank.
 Loosen and remove that nut and the valve should lift out.
 Disconnect the hose that runs from the valve to the overflow tube.

 Clean the bottom of the tank around the valve hole.
 Place the washer onto the new valve and set it into the hole.
 If the new valve is height adjustable, adjust it now for your tank.
 Place the second washer onto the valve under the tank and tighten the nut to secure the valve in place.
 Do not over tighten the nut or you may crack the tank.
-If the manufacturer's instruction from these, always follow the manufacturer's instructions.
+If the manufacturer's instructions differ from these, always follow the manufacturer's instructions.

 Turn on the water and check to see that the valve is refilling the tank.
 Watch until the tank is filled and the valve shuts off.
 Inspect under the tank for leaks.
 Now flush the toilet and watch the complete cycle for proper operation.
 Replace the tank lid and you are done.